Cranberry Vanilla Bean Cake; Soft, decadent, and just a little bit tart. The perfect compliment to your holiday gathering.

 Throwing killer parties is work – but it’s also a blast and I love doing it.
 If it were up to me, every Friday night would be all about entertaining.
 But we all know that’s not realistic.
 When I do get to entertain large groups of friends and family, I always have a game plan, a keep it cool mantra, and roll off my shoulders attitude about everything.
 Once you do it a few times, it becomes a breeze and you’ll see just how easy throwing a killer holiday party can be.
+And, if you make this Cranberry Vanilla Bean Cake, you will be remembered as the host of all hosts.
+Yeah, it’s that good.

 15 Holiday Party Tips to get you prepped and ready!